 Connect social media @GFTskills

-Send me video or pictures of you training on a wall or doing your online ball control lessons.
+Send me video or pictures of you training on a wall or doing your ball control courses.

 The more you train the better you will become.